 It would be fantastic if we can get the "lion king" (neural network transform) to help beat the "demon dragon" (exact posterior)!
 In this preliminary work we discussed several potential proposals to train a "wild approximation" in which prediction is tractable but the density of q might be difficult to evaluate.
 We presented it at the NIPS 2016 approximate inference workshop with preliminary results for toy examples and generative models.

 Refereed conference papers

 Yingzhen Li and Yarin Gal.
-Dropout Inference in Bayesian Neural Networks with Alpha-divergences. accepted at ICML 2017. cartoon
+Dropout Inference in Bayesian Neural Networks with Alpha-divergences.
+International Conference on Machine Learning (ICML), 2017. code cartoon

 (Code for the core idea in Keras.
 With other helper functions dropout+BB-alpha can be implemented in less than 30 lines.)

 (Bayesian NN could detect adversarial examples (FGS targeted attack))

 Show me your loss function, and I will return you an objective function that trains a Bayesian NN with BB-alpha and dropout!
 We extended the dropout variational inference idea to minimising alpha-divergences, and the proposed re-formulation can be implemented very efficiently with any high-level deep learning framework.
 You can try any dropout techniques (Bernoulli, Gaussian, Concrete, dropConnect, and even stochastic depth) and select the best alpha for your need.
 As a side-project we also showed that Bayesian NNs can be used to detect adversarial examples, both in untargeted and targeted attacks.